-A student loan doesn’t affect your credit score and also doesn’t appear on your credit report.
-If you want to apply for finance in the future, whether it’s for a loan, credit card or a mortgage, the lender will only know you have a student loan if they ask on the application.
+A student loan doesn’t affect your credit score.
+It also doesn’t appear on your credit report.
+If you want to apply for finance in the future, the lender will only know you have a student loan if they ask on the application.

 Other types of lending, such as a student credit card or student overdraft will appear on your credit report.

 A student overdraft will appear on your credit report, but it won’t affect your credit score if you’re careful with it.

 If you use your overdraft, it’s important to pay this back in a timely manner and avoid going over your arranged overdraft limit.

 Going over your arranged overdraft limit on a regular basis can have a negative impact on your credit score.
 It can signal to lenders you’re struggling to manage your money.